hardmanko/ofxCX/docs/audio.md

 Synthesizing Audio
 ------------------

-You can synthesize audio in real time, or ahead of time, using the classes in the \ref Synth namespace.
+You can synthesize audio in real time, or ahead of time, using the classes in the CX::Synth namespace.
 See also the modularSynth example.

 Direct Control of Audio IO
 --------------------------